steve-gibbons/astra-threat-modeling-framework/comparisons/ASTRA_vs_Other_Methodologies.md

 **Realistic, Actionable Results:**
 Deliverables are intended to directly inform architecture improvements and governance decisions.
 The goal is meaningful security and resilience improvements, not theoretical threat coverage.

+**Comprehensive Impact Taxonomy:**
+ASTRA’s RCID model covers safety, privacy, integrity, availability, financial, and strategic domains in one list.

 ---

 ## Conclusion

 ASTRA complements existing methodologies by offering a practical, business-aligned, and collaboration-driven approach to architecture review and threat modeling.
+The framework’s RCID taxonomy ensures findings map directly to the business, safety, privacy, and strategic consequences that matter.

 Organizations seeking:
 - Pragmatic security insights,